NimaiMalle/loot-table-advanced/README.md

 # Summarize a Loot Table

-With nested loot tables, and data-driven design, it can be hard to tell what might this loot table yield.
+With nested loot tables, and data-driven design, it can be hard to tell what might a given loot table yield.
 To get a flattened summary of a loot table, with just the `id`, `min`, and `max` properties, but no nested references, there is a helper function called `LootTableSummaryAsync`.

 Call LootTableSummaryAsync to see what the possible yields are from a loot table.
-It does not evaluate groups, so the results don't tell you whether it's possible to get all items at once, but for any given item, it gives a theoretical range of what might be produced.
+The concept of multiple draws without replacement is not taken into account.
+The summarization process basically combines groups by taking the smallest min and largest max of the group, then sums mins and maxes across groups.